-Akamai Announces Brand Protector To Defend Against Phishing Attacks and Fake Websites
+Akamai Announces Brand Protector to Defend Against Phishing Attacks and Fake Websites

-CAMBRIDGE, Mass., April 24, 2023 /PRNewswire/ -- Akamai Technologies, Inc. (NASDAQ: AKAM), the cloud company that powers and protects life online, today announced the availability of Brand Protector, a new solution that detect and disrupt phishing sites, fake stores, and brand impersonations.
+SEOUL, South Korea, April 26, 2023 /PRNewswire/ -- Akamai Technologies, Inc. (NASDAQ: AKAM), the cloud company that powers and protects life online, today announced the availability of Brand Protector, a new solution that detect and disrupt phishing sites, fake stores, and brand impersonations.
 Brand Protector enables organizations to retain and grow customer loyalty while minimizing loss, drops in productivity and bad customer feedback.

 According to Google, over 50,000 new phishing websites are created every week.
 Akamai Brand Protector inspects trillions of digital activities a day across both internal and external sources to discover abuse of an organization's brand – often before an attack campaign launches.
 This shields businesses from revenue loss and increased risk by combating fake goods sales, phishing sites and unauthorized use of brand elements outside of its environment and across the internet.